nansencenter/nansat/docs/source/conventions.rst

 1. **master** branch: numbered releases of the code.
 Never edited.
 Merged from *develop* and *bug fix* or *hot fix* branches (see notes on workflow below).
 Long living.
 2. **develop** branch: rather stable version of code under development.
 Never edited.
 Merged from topic specific issue branches.
 Long living.
 3. **issueNNN-short-heading** - issue specific branches (NNN = issue number).
 Main working area.
 Short living.
-Merged into develop.
+Branched from, and merged back into develop.
-4. **hotfixNNN_short-heading** - branches that are specific to an issue with a release version (should be branched from master and merged back ASAP)
+4. **hotfixNNN_short-heading** - branches that are specific to an hotfix issue.
+Hotfixes are bugfixes on master that can not wait until next release. (should be branched from master and merged back ASAP)

 .. note::